MatthewRizzo/mattrizzo_devops/hooks/pre_push/README.md

 ## Pre-Push Bash Script

-This script is symbolically linked to EVERY cloned repository.
+This script is symbolically used by every cloned repository.
 DO NOT put it in a bad state.

 This bash script implements the actual hook that will get triggered by every